 Our cat behaviorists taught us that the urge to climb comes from an instinct to seek safety: cats can relax up high, where they feel safe from predators.
 That’s why your cat will scale the fridge or nap on your desk.
 So we designed wall-mounted perches like Plateau or Vista that can be arranged to create a vertical habitat, by placing them near other elevated surfaces like bookshelves or fireplace mantles.

-Want to discover more products designed for pets?
-Don’t miss TOMO’s “easy-connect” dog gear is for cool canines
+[ Read also TOMO’s “easy-connect” dog gear is for cool canines ]